DIYables/DIYables_MicroPython_LCD_I2C/README.md

 ## MicroPython LCD I2C Library - DIYables_MicroPython_LCD_I2C
-This MicroPython library is designed for any hardware plaform that supports MicroPython such as Raspberry Pi Pico, ESP32, Micro:bit... to work with the LCD I2C.
+This MicroPython LCD I2C library is designed for any hardware platform that supports MicroPython such as Raspberry Pi Pico, ESP32, Micro:bit... to work with the LCD I2C.
 It is created by DIYables to work with DIYables LCD I2C, but also work with other brand LCD I2C.
 Please consider purchasing [LCD I2C 16x2](https://www.amazon.com/dp/B0CM63P8VM) and [LCD I2C 20x4](https://www.amazon.com/dp/B0BXKKBZND) from DIYables to support our work.

 ![LCD I2C](https://diyables.io/images/products/lcd-i2c.jpg)